goldshtn/linux-tracing-workshop/bpf-memleak.md

 By default, `memleak` will print the top 10 stacks sorted by oustanding allocations -- that is, allocations performed and not freed since the tool has attached to your process.
 Try to analyze these call stacks yourself.
 Note that the C++ compiler does not make it very easy to understand what's going on because of name mangling -- you can pipe `memleak`'s output through the `c++filt` utility, which should help.

 The most obvious source of allocations is in the `word_counter::word_count` method, which calls `std::copy` to read from the input file.
 It pushes a bunch of strings into a vector using a `std::back_insert_iterator`.
 However, it's not obvious why these strings aren't being reclaimed when we move to the next file.
 What's surprising is that the `std::shared_ptr` to the `word_counter` class, allocated in the `main` function, isn't being freed either.
 For each file processed, we allocate a
 `word_counter` that is not freed.
-At this point, you should inspect the [wordcount.cc](wordcount.cc) source file carefully and try to determine where the memory leak is coming from.
+At this point, you could inspect the [wordcount.cc](wordcount.cc) source file carefully and try to determine where the memory leak is coming from.

 > Hint: `std::shared_ptr`s do not automatically break cyclic references.
 Two objects referring to each other through a `std::shared_ptr` will not be automatically reclaimed.